Turstein/RotaFinder/README.md

 ## About
 WARNING: This command line tool for genotyping of Rotavirus A is currently being validated for G and P-typing.
 It may be prone to errors, escpecially for other than G/P-typing.

-This is a pipeline for genotyping Rotavirus A from Illumina MiSeq raw data.
+This is a pipeline for genotyping Rotavirus A from Illumina data.

 SPAdes is run with several parameters and contigs with length above 500 and coverage above 3 are considered.
 Genotyping is performed by blast and local database.
 Cutoffs are applied as described by https://pubmed.ncbi.nlm.nih.gov/18604469/.

 ## Install